Jeff Werber: Media career

-Television Host
+Television host

-Petcetera

 In 1996, Werber gained notoriety as host of the popular Animal Planet series Petcetera.
 The program included segments about dogs, cats, birds and other more exotic animals.
 Werber often welcomed other animal experts for in-studio visits, as well as other animals.
 His excellence in hosting earned him a nomination for a CableACE Award in 1996.

-Lassie's Pet Vet

 Werber landed a new hosting opportunity in 2007 as the main personality of the PBS program Lassie's Pet Vet, a 30-minute program about pet health, lifestyle, and communities.
 The program often included on-location stories as well as tips from Werber that covered helpful information on topics such as traveling with your pet, pet grooming, and occasional trivia.

-The Vets

 In 2012, Werber was slated to serve as a host on a new television series titled The Vets, a program hosted by a panel of veterinary experts that included Werber, along with veterinarians Ernie Ward, Ruth MacPete, and Justine Lee.
 The program was designed to raise the awareness of pet owners about pet health issues, similar in style to the popular daytime television show The Doctors.
 A pilot episode for the series was filmed; however, the series has yet to air.